janw/pi-hole-influx/README.md

 A simple daemonized script to report Pi-Hole stats to an InfluxDB, ready to be displayed via Grafana. **Nowadays I store Pi-hole statistics in Prometheus using [eko/pihole-exporter](https://github.com/eko/pihole-exporter) instead.
 Thus am no longer actively using this project myself.
 I will try to merge Pull Reqests in a timely manner though.**

+**⚠️ The docker image name has been changed to `ghcr.io/janw/pi-hole-influx`.
+Please update your deployment accordingly.**

 ![Example Grafana Dashboard](.readme-assets/dashboard.png)

 ## Setup (Using Docker)